Tools and Materials

 What Do I Plant?

-Growing raised-bed vegetables, fruits and herbs offers several advantages over growing them in regular soil.
+Growing vegetables, fruits and herbs in a raised bed offers several advantages over growing them in regular soil.
 The soil in a raised bed is looser and will drain better than it would in an in-ground garden.
 You can also better control soil additions, like compost and fertilizers, to suit your plants’ needs.
-And, because you’re putting bagged soil into the bed, you can plant immediately, rather than waiting on ground soil to thaw before you can plant in it.
+And, because you’re putting bagged soil into the bed, you can plant immediately rather than waiting on ground soil to thaw.
 Here are some planting suggestions for your garden bed:

 - Root Vegetables: Carrots, radishes and beets all grow well in the loose soil of a raised bed.